mlteam-ai/meeting-minutes-generator/README.md

 In this tutorial, we'll harness the power of OpenAI's Whisper and GPT-4 models to develop an automated meeting minutes generator.
 The application transcribes audio from a meeting, provides a summary of the discussion, extracts key points and action items, and performs a sentiment analysis.
 You can find the full tutorial in the [OpenAI documentation](https://platform.openai.com/docs/tutorials/meeting-minutes).

 # Installation
-This project is tested in Python 3.12.1 and openai python libarary 1.9.0.
+This project is tested in Python 3.12.1 and openai python library 1.9.0.

 ## 1. Setting up the '.env' file
 You need to subscribe to [OpenAI](https://platform.openai.com/docs/quickstart/account-setup), configure your [billing settings](https://platform.openai.com/account/billing/overview), get your API key and create an '.env' file containing 'OPENAI_API_KEY'.